C5247714/tutorials/tutorials/another/new_rules.md

 ## Details
 ### You will learn
 1. How to use HANA Studio Perspectivesa1a
-2. How to create a co1nnection to the HANA back endddddd
+2. How to create a co1nnection to the HANA back enddddddddd
 3. Getting started with the HANA Web based development workbencha

 [ACCORDION-BEGIN [STEP 1](Test 1)]